The Best Surge Protectors for TVs, Home Office and Gaming PCs

 - Computer/PC setups

 - 4K TV and Entertainment Center

 How surge protectors work

-Surge protectors were designed to guard against any damage to your hardware.
-It does this by limiting the voltage supplied to an electrical device by either blocking or shorting to ground any unwanted voltages above a safe threshold.
+Surge protectors limits the voltage supplied to an electrical device by either blocking or shorting to ground any unwanted voltages above a safe threshold.

 We are talking about let-through voltage, or rather, what spike in voltage will prompt a surge protector to divert unwanted electricity from the protected line.
 Lower “clamping voltage” generally indicates better protection.
 The standard let-through voltage for 120 V AC devices is 300 volts.

 How many joules of surge protection do I need?